Command line tutorial¶

 Creating a project¶

-To create a project from the command line, navigate the to the desired place and create an empty project.godot file.
+Creating a project from the command line can be done by navigating the shell to the desired place and making a project.godot file.

 The project can now be opened with Godot.

 Running the editor is done by executing Godot with the

 must be done from within the project directory or a subdirectory,

 otherwise the command is ignored and the project manager appears.

 If a scene has been created and saved, it can be edited later by running the same code with that scene as argument.

 Godot is friends with your filesystem and will not create extra